aaronriekenberg/rust-doh-proxy/README.md

 Normally DNS uses a privileged port 53.
 In this example this app is using unprivileged port 10053 to run as a normal user.
 The listen address and port are configurable in the configuration json file.

-To actually use this app as a server and accept connections on port 53 I use nftables on linux with a redirect rule to redirect incoming requests on port 53 to port 10053.
+To use this app as a DNS server that serves requests on port 53, I use nftables on linux with a [redirect rule](https://wiki.nftables.org/wiki-nftables/index.php/Performing_Network_Address_Translation_(NAT)#Redirect) to redirect incoming requests on port 53 to port 10053.

 ## Configuration
-See config directory for examples.
+See [config](https://github.com/aaronriekenberg/rust-doh-proxy/tree/master/config) directory for examples.

 ## Systemd
-See systemd directory for an example user unit file.
+See [systemd](https://github.com/aaronriekenberg/rust-doh-proxy/tree/master/systemd) directory for an example user unit file.

 ## Cross compile
 Using [cross](https://github.com/rust-embedded/cross) to compile for x86_64 Linux on MacOS: